Our Team

 Viktoria Balogh

-Viktoria is a PhD student in the British Heart Foundation Cardiovascular Science programme at the University of Edinburgh.
-Her PhD project focuses on using [18F]fluoroproline PET imaging to investigate myocardial fibrosis in a hypertensive heart failure rat model treated with angiotensin II.
+Viktoria worked as a PhD student in the British Heart Foundation Cardiovascular Science programme at the University of Edinburgh.
+Her PhD project focused on using [18F]fluoroproline PET imaging to investigate myocardial fibrosis in a hypertensive heart failure rat model treated with angiotensin II.
 She graduated from the University of Glasgow with a BSc (Hons.) in Neuroscience.
 She then went on to complete an MRes in Biomedical Sciences (Integrative Mammalian Biology) at the University of Glasgow.
 She has also received an MScR in Cardiovascular Biology as part of the Edinburgh BHF programme.
+Viktoria received her PhD in 2023.

 Wendy McDougald